1. Terms and Conditions of Workshop Bookings

 7.4 Failure to make the balance payment prior to 10 weeks before the workshop start date will forfeit your booking and you will lose your deposit amount that has already been paid.

-7.5 Name changes can be made to your booking up to 10 weeks prior to the start date for a fee of £100 per booking, per change.
-Name changes made within 10 weeks of the workshop start date will be subject to a £250 change fee.
+7.6 For workshops which do not include any name-specific travel arrangements, name changes can be made to your booking up to 10 weeks prior to the start date for a fee of £500 per booking, per change.
+Name changes cannot be made after this date.

 8.1 Cancellations by you: